 - must indicate agreement to integrate the individual into regional placement options upon discharge from the Rosehaven Provincial Program

-An individual will not be admitted if he/she:
+An individual will not be admitted if:

-- is certified under the Mental Health Act
+- Certified under the Mental Health Act

 The goal of the interdisciplinary team, for each client admitted, is to assess, treat, and develop a comprehensive care plan prior to discharging the client to the most appropriate continuing care setting.
 Once a manageable care plan has been established, the discharge order is written and a discharge package is forwarded to Placement.
 Support from the Rosehaven Provincial Program is available to the receiving site at the time of discharge and for three months following to enable successful discharge.